sustainabiliteens/website/src/pages/about.md

           #### We are open and accountable

+          *   We accept all youth who choose to abide by our principles, regardless of experience.

+          *   We openly and transparently communicate about roles and structure.

+          *   We make decisions founded on democracy and collective need.

+          *   We are accountable to tasks and to one another, recognizing that this requires us to be self-aware of our own capacities.

           #### We are a strong and supportive community

+          *   We take care of ourselves, each other and our shared home.

+          *   We work to cultivate strong relationships.

+          *   We bring revolutionary joy to our organizing!

+          *   We are conscious and vocal of our own needs, and the needs of those around us.

+          *   We assume best intent and welcome different capacities.

           #### We are always trying to grow and improve

+          *   We are continuously learning and educating ourselves about the world around us.

+          *   We are open to trying new things and challenging ourselves, as individuals and as a collective.

+          *   We recognize that we are part of an ever-changing world, and commit to re-evaluating and adapting in order to evolve our movement and ourselves.

+          *   We understand that we will make mistakes and commit to learning from them.
         image_alt: People in conversation in the office lounge area
         media_position: right
         media_width: fifty